tkhquang/react-riftgate/CONTRIBUTING.md

 ## Styleguides

-Please follow the `.prettierrc.js` in the project.
+Please follow the `.prettierrc.cjs` in the project.

 ## Attribution